 Our Methodology

-How The Daily Martian collects, analyzes, and presents the news — and why every editorial decision we make is designed to keep us out of the story.
+How we collect, analyze, and present the news.
+And why every editorial decision we make is designed to keep us out of the story.

 Where We Get Our News

-The Daily Martian monitors over 40 news sources across six continents, updated continuously throughout the day.
-Our source list spans corporate media, public broadcasters, independent outlets, and state-affiliated press — deliberately.
+We monitor over 40 news sources across six continents, and the list updates throughout the day.
+Corporate media, public broadcasters, independent outlets, state-affiliated press.
+That mix is deliberate.
 We don't curate sources to get comfortable results.
-We include outlets with strong editorial leanings in every direction because our job is to analyze how the news is framed, not to decide which outlets deserve to be heard.
+We include outlets with strong editorial leanings in every direction, because our job is to analyze how the news is framed, not to decide which outlets deserve to be heard.

 How Stories Are Built

-When multiple outlets cover the same event, The Daily Martian groups their articles into a single story.
-This clustering happens automatically using a combination of semantic analysis and entity recognition — the system identifies when different headlines, from different outlets, in different languages, are talking about the same thing.
+When multiple outlets cover the same event, we group their articles into a single story.
+The clustering happens automatically, using automated cross-outlet matching.
+The system figures out when different headlines, from different outlets, in different languages, are talking about the same thing.

 How We Summarize

-Every story gets a neutral summary written by AI — not copied from any single source.
-The summary is generated from the collective reporting across all articles in the story, stripped of editorial framing, loaded language, and narrative spin.
+Every story gets a neutral summary written by AI.
+It isn't copied from any single source.
+It's generated from the collective reporting across every article in the story, stripped of editorial framing, loaded language, and narrative spin.

 Claims vs. Facts

-The Daily Martian classifies key developments as confirmed, claimed, or disputed.
-This classification flows through every layer of the platform — headlines, summaries, and timeline events all respect claim status.
+We classify key developments as confirmed, claimed, or disputed.
+The classification flows through every layer of the platform.
+Headlines, summaries, and timeline events all respect claim status.

 How We Detect Media Manipulation

-Every article is analyzed for persuasion tactics — the specific methods outlets use to shape how you interpret the news.
-This includes loaded language, appeals to authority, cherry-picked statistics, selective sourcing, false equivalence, bandwagon framing, and scare tactics across a taxonomy of over 25 documented techniques.
+Every article is analyzed for persuasion tactics: the specific methods outlets use to shape how you interpret the news.
+That includes loaded language, appeals to authority, cherry-picked statistics, selective sourcing, false equivalence, bandwagon framing, and scare tactics, across a taxonomy of 30 documented techniques.

 How Scores Work

-Each article receives a manipulation score based on the density and severity of confirmed persuasion tactics relative to the article's total length.
-The scoring formula is consistent across every source.
+Each article receives a manipulation score reflecting how many persuasion tactics it uses and how aggressive those tactics are.
+The scoring approach is consistent across every source.

 Narrative Framing

-Beyond individual technique detection, The Daily Martian identifies the narrative frame each outlet applies to a story — the angle, the emphasis, the implicit argument.
+Beyond individual technique detection, we identify the narrative frame each outlet applies to a story: the angle, the emphasis, the implicit argument.
 Shown side by side, these reveal how the same set of facts becomes a different story depending on who's telling it.

 How We Track Developing Stories